HannimalCrackers/MALS75500/narrative.md

 ****Introduction****

-Why the NYC instagram account...
+The Google Vision artificial intelligence (AI), like most AIs, is opaque and the labels it assigns are based on unknown machine learning image sets.
+Yet AIs are becoming an increasingly significant audience, the machine gaze used to evaluate us, for instance, as potential consumers — or potential threats.
+In this project, I harness the AI gaze and turn it on the official New York City presentation of self through the Instagram social media channel.
+In keeping with the spirit of Data TRIKE, I investigate here how the manipulation of data inputs (in this case image resolution) affected the AI's interpretation of the image contents.

-This is laying the ground work and testing methods for a potential future project which would use artificial intelligence content labeling on a more extensive set of governmental social media images.
+I chose the NYC instagram account to lay ground work and test methods for a potential future project which would use artificial intelligence content labeling on a more extensive set of governmental social media images.

 I chose Google Vision due to the accessibility of its API, which includes a test function where one can get sample results on a single image at a time without coding.
 After initial testing I wrote code, based on sample code provided in the documentation, to pull results for batches of images.